zurb/foundation-apps/README.md

 This will assemble all the pages and compile the Sass.
 You're set!

+## Docs

+The docs are generated in the `docs` directory when you run the quickstart process above.

 ## Directory Structure

 * `dist`: Static pages are assembled here.
 This is where you should view the site in your browser. **Don't edit these files directly.
 They will be overwritten!**